Unblock Websites 2023: Get Around Geoblocking, Censorship, and Restrictions

 Change Your DNS Server

 By default, you'll surf the Web using your ISP's DNS server.
 When they block a website, the URL you input won't be converted into the right IP address.
 However, not all DNS servers block the same sites.
-For that reason, using a different DNS server can often be enough to gain access to otherwise unavailable content.
+For that reason, switching to another DNS server can often be enough to gain access to otherwise unavailable content.
 To do this:

 - Open Network Settings in Windows by going to Start > Settings > Network & internet > Advanced settings

-- Scroll to Additional network adapter options, click on it, and right-click on your connection, selecting Properties at the bottom.
+- Scroll to Additional network adapter options, click on it, and right-click on your connection.
+Select Properties at the bottom.

 - Double-click on Internet Protocol Version 4 (TCP/IPv4).

 - Look for the option Use the following DNS server addresses and click on the toggle.
-Below, you can try inputting Google's public DNS server's address, which is 8.8.8.s.
-Other addresses are offered against a fee by so-called Smart DNS providers, such as Unlocator ⇱.
+Below, you can try inputting Google's public DNS server's address, which is 126.96.36.199.

-Tor (The Onion Router) is an anonymizing network that is operated by volunteers with servers around the world.
-Basically, it works like a proxy, however, the queries are routed through multiple servers, enhancing their security.
+Tor (The Onion Router) is an anonymizing network of servers operated by volunteers around the world.
+It also works like a proxy, however, queries are routed through multiple servers, enhancing their security.
 Whichever website you visit will only see the IP address of the last server your request passed through.
-This boosts the degree of security and anonymity considerably, however, you should be ready for a noticeable decrease in speed.
+This enhances both security and anonymity, however, you should be ready for a noticeable decrease in speed.

 Is It Legal to Unblock Websites?

 Above, we've detailed a few methods you can use to unblock websites and access otherwise unavailable content.
-Even though this is almost always possible from a technical point of view, the legal situation is a bit more nuanced.
-As such, it isn't possible to give a simple 'yes' or 'no' in answer to the question of whether unblocking websites is legal or not.
+Even though this is almost always possible from a technical point of view, the legal situation is a bit trickier.
+We can't give a simple 'yes' or 'no' answer to the question of whether unblocking websites is legal.
 Context is important, specifically, what it is that you intend to do on the website in question:

 - Downloading copyrighted films or programs from blocked platforms, without paying their creators, is definitely illegal.
-According to a ruling of the European Court of Justice, ⇱ streaming is also illegal.
+According to a ruling from the European Court of Justice, streaming is also illegal.

-- Downloading copyright-free files, such as content that is in the public domain, is legal.
+- Downloading copyright-free files, such as content in the public domain, is legal.

-- If using a VPN to access the foreign catalog of a streaming provider, you'll be at odds with the provider's terms and conditions.
-The worst you can expect from this would be a suspension or cancellation of your account, however, we aren't aware of any cases where this has actually happened.
+- If using a VPN to access a streaming provider's foreign catalog, you'll be at odds with their terms and conditions.
+The worst you can expect from this would be a suspension or cancellation of your account, however, we aren't aware of this ever happening.

 - Accessing blocked websites at work is not a criminal offense.
 However, your employer does have the right to limit what activities you engage in during working hours, and this includes private surfing on your company computer.
 If caught, you could be reprimanded, or worse.

 - Tourists or foreigners rarely have anything to worry about when circumventing Internet censorship in an authoritarian country.
-However, there's no guarantee of this, and how risky it is (or isn't) depends on the current political climate and the relations between your country and that of the one you're visiting.
+However, there's no guarantee of this, and how risky it is (or isn't) depends on the current political climate and relations between your country and the one you're visiting.

-Websites can be blocked for a number of reasons.
-These include copyright or intellectual property violations, hosting of prohibited content, censorship, a lack of broadcast or transmission rights, or the internal decisions of an institution or business.
+Websites can be blocked for many reasons: Copyright or intellectual property violations, hosting of prohibited content, censorship, a lack of broadcast or transmission rights, or the internal decisions of an institution or business.
 However, these blocks are often of an equally varied character: Sometimes, all IP addresses from a particular country are blocked, or, if illegal content is involved, the culprit is most likely a DNS block.

-Most blocks can be overcome either with the aid of a VPN or a proxy server.
-Both methods disguise your traffic so that the website you intend to visit sees your request as though it came from another country.
+Most blocks can be overcome either with a VPN or a proxy server.
+Both methods disguise your traffic so that the website you intend to visit thinks your request came from another country.
 When dealing with a DNS block, the website might be accessible by changing your DNS server to that of another provider.

-Whichever method you use to access an otherwise blocked website, you should take care to remain on the right side of the law.
-Streaming copyrighted videos from a blocked site can, if you're unlucky, lead to an expensive and nasty legal surprise.
-If you're itching to access social media at work and your boss notices, you could be called on the carpet or even fired.
-Overcoming geoblocking to access otherwise restricted content is less tricky a proposition, as there's no legal recourse a provider or site operator can take if they suspect you of doing this.
-All the same, you might want to think about why the service is limited and whether it actually makes sense to do this.
+Whichever method you use, stay on the right side of the law.
+Streaming copyrighted videos from a blocked site can be costly if caught.
+If you're itching to access social media at work and your boss notices, you might be let go.
+Overcoming geoblocking to access otherwise restricted content is less controversial since providers don't have any legal recourse.
+All the same, think about why it's limited and exercise caution.